RicoSuter/Namotion.Messaging/README.md

 - **IMessagePublisher**
 - **IMessageReceiver**
-- **Message:** A generic message/event implementation.
+- **Message:** A generic message implementation.

 ### Namotion.Messaging

 Contains common helper methods and technology independent implementations for the abstractions:

-- **InMemoryMessagePublisherReceiver:** In-memory message publisher and receiver for integration tests and dependency free local development environments.
+- **InMemoryMessagePublisherReceiver:** In-memory message publisher and receiver for integration tests and dependency free local development environments (i.e. use this implementation when no connection strings are defined).

 ### Namotion.Messaging.Azure.ServiceBus